-- Instructions on using the Microsoft Word template document and on the plan process appear in purple text and are surrounded by asterisks to distinguish them from the language which should appear in the actual document. - When it is time to write your plan, delete all purple instructional text, surrounded by asterisks. - All black text should appear in the final document, unless otherwise noted. - Examples are included but are only intended as guides. - To paste in content from the Microsoft Word version of your 2016 plan: - Copy Right-click Paste Options: Merge Formatting - Tip: Add a command called "Paste and Merge Formatting" to the Quick Access Toolbar. - Word ► File ► Options ► Quick Access Toolbar ► Choose Commands From:
+- Instructions on using the Microsoft Word template document and on the plan process appear in purple text and are surrounded by asterisks to distinguish them from the language which should appear in the actual document. - When it is time to write your plan, delete all purple instructional text, surrounded by asterisks. - Also delete all red flag icons. - All black text should appear in the final document, unless otherwise noted. - Examples are included but are only intended as guides. - To paste in content from the Microsoft Word version of your previous plan: - Copy ▶ Right-click ▶ Paste Options: Merge Formatting - Tip: Add a command called "Paste and Merge Formatting" to the Quick Access Toolbar. - Word ► File ► Options ► Quick Access Toolbar ► Choose Commands From:

-Select "All Commands" from dropdown ► Scroll to "Paste and Merge Formatting" ► Click "Add>>" ► OK This adds a one-click Paste and Merge Formatting button to your toolbar.
-Use it to paste in content that you want to match the destination (template) document style, but retain original formatting such as italics, hyperlinks, etc.
+Select "All Commands" from dropdown ▶ Scroll to "Paste and Merge Formatting" ▶ "Add>>" ▶ OK This adds a one-click Paste and Merge Formatting button to your toolbar.
+Use it to paste in content that you want to match the destination Insert Design Layout (template) document style, but retain original formatting such as italics, hyperlinks, etc.